shopware/docs/guides/hosting/installation-updates/deployments/stateless-builds.md

 # Building assets of administration and storefront without a database

-It is common to prebuilt assets in professional deployments to deploy the finished assets to the production environment.
-This task is mostly done by an CI job which doesn't have access to the the production database.
-Shopware needs access to the database to look up the installed extensions / loading the configured theme variables.
+It is common to prebuild assets in professional deployments to deploy the build artifacts assets to the production environment.
+This task is mostly done by a CI job which doesn't have access to the the production database.
+Shopware needs access to the database to look up the installed extensions / load the configured theme variables.
 To be able to build the assets without a database, we can use static dumped files.

+{% hint style="warning" %}
- This guide requires Shopware 6.4.0 or higher.
+This guide requires Shopware 6.4.0 or higher
+{% endhint %}

 ## Compiling the Administration without database

-By default, without a database Shopware considers only the Administration to be built.
+By default, Shopware builds the Administration without extensions if there is no database connection.
 To include the extensions without a database, you will need to use the `ComposerPluginLoader`.
 This determines the used plugins by looking up into the project installed dependencies.
 To get this working the plugin needs to be required in the system using `composer req [package/name]`.

  To use the `ComposerPluginLoader` you have to create a file like `bin/ci` and set up the CLI application with the loader.
 There is an example: